-I don’t know about you, but I don’t think there’s anything better than snooping in other people’s houses.
-When they’re home, of course.
-And for artists, this goes a step further — artists’ studios are fascinating places.
+Artists’ studios are fascinating places.
 Some are elegant showrooms, others resemble a mad scientist’s lair, and others are homey communities where you feel love and inspiration almost immediately.
-And of course, there’s always checking out their cool stuff.

 If you’re nosy like me, there’s nothing more satisfying than School 33’s Open Studio Tour, an annual event where artists register their studios so that anyone can pop in for a visit.
 For twenty years, the studio tour has been an excellent way for artists to gain public exposure for their work.
 A few years back, I rented a warehouse studio in Station North, and I participated in this event year after year, and it was mostly a positive experience.
 I had several studio mates to protect me from creeps and we provided a great spread of food and drinks, and had a good time ourselves.

 Of course, when public and private worlds collide, there’s always the potential for awkwardness and misunderstanding.
-So – based on my own experiences as an artist and a visitor, I have compiled a list of helpful hints to keep your day upbeat and even inspirational, with a minimum of faux passes.
+Based on my own experiences as an artist and a visitor, I have compiled a list of helpful hints to keep your day upbeat and even inspirational, with a minimum of faux passes.

 1. Know Your Purpose.
 Are you coming to purchase or coming to browse?
 Either one is fine, but it is good to be clear.
 Artists are happy to talk to you about their work and are thrilled if you purchase it, but mixed signals are downright awkward.
 Be clear about your purpose with the artists you visit, if it comes up.
 If you are there because you are looking for a studio, put that out there as well.
 About half of our visitors asked the cost of our rent, how we got the space, and if a studio was available.
-Artists – if this is a concern, put out a list for interested possible studio mates to sign.
+Artists, if this is a concern, put out a list for interested possible studio mates to sign up for future notifications.

-2. DO ask questions.
+2. Ask Questions.
 Artists LOVE to talk about themselves – and their work.
 And their friends and families are sick of hearing about it.
 Trust me, you won’t look dumb.
 They will bask in the glow of your interest and their genius.
 This is a must.

-3. The Food: Snacking is fine, but don’t eat all the food and don’t drink all the wine.
-You art lurkers out there – you KNOW who you are!
+3. Refreshments.
+Snacking is fine, but don’t eat all the food and don’t drink all the wine.
+You art lurkers out there– you KNOW who you are!
 You come to every event and graze at the food table.
 You never ever buy art, and hardly ever look at it.
-Please remember — the artists had to PAY to be part of the tour, and have paid for the food.
+Please remember, the artists had to PAY to be part of the tour, and have paid for the food.
 Just be polite.
-This is a studio – not a smorgasbord.
+This is a studio– not a smorgasbord.

-4. The Terror: What secretly terrifies would-be studio tour visitors?
+4. How to Answer an Artist’s Question.
+What secretly terrifies would-be studio tour visitors?
 If an artist suddenly asks, expectantly, “So what do you think of my work?”
 And then your brain freezes up and you think, Ohhhhhh God.
 OhGodOhGodOhGod.
 What do I say?
 What if I hurt their feelings?
 What if I say the wrong thing?
 Most of us are not schooled in ‘artspeak.’
-Usually I have no idea what I think – I need more time, but you can’t SAY this because it sounds mean.
+Usually I have no idea what I think because I just need more time, but I can’t SAY this because it sounds mean.

-5. Cards, publications, pamphlets, etc: If an artist offers you their information, and if you are not seriously interested in it, you’re not doing them a favor by accepting these, only to throw them away later.
+5. Takeaway Materials and Mailing List.
+If an artist offers you their information, and if you are not seriously interested in it, you’re not doing them a favor by accepting these, only to throw them away later.
 Most likely, the artist paid to have these made.
-If you are interested, take away literature.
-If not, politely decline, saying “Thank you, but I want to make sure there are enough for everybody.”
+If you are interested, sign up for their mailing list or newsletter and follow them on social media.
+And if not, politely decline, saying “Thank you, but I want to make sure there are enough for everybody.”

 Author Cara Ober is Founding Editor at BmoreArt